dmzx/Forum-Goal/README.md

 [![Build Status](https://travis-ci.org/dmzx/Forum-Goal.svg?branch=master)](https://travis-ci.org/dmzx/Forum-Goal)

 ## Install

-1. Download the latest release and Unzip the downloaded release.
+1. Download the latest release.
+2. In the `ext` directory of your phpBB board, create a new directory named `dmzx` (if it does not already exist).
-2. Copy the `dmzx/forumgoal` folder to `/ext/` (if done correctly, you'll have the main extension class at (your forum root)/ext/dmzx/forumgoal/composer.json).
+3. Copy the `forumgoal` folder to `/ext/dmzx/` (if done correctly, you'll have the main extension class at (your forum root)/ext/dmzx/forumgoal/composer.json).
-3. Navigate in the ACP to `Customise -> Manage extensions`.
+4. Navigate in the ACP to `Customise -> Manage extensions`.
-4. Look for `Forum Goal` under the Disabled Extensions list, and click its `Enable` link.
+5. Look for `Forum Goal` under the Disabled Extensions list, and click its `Enable` link.

 ## Uninstall
 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 2. Look for `Forum Goal` under the Enabled Extensions list, and click its `Disable` link.
 3. To permanently uninstall, click `Delete Data` and then delete the `/ext/dmzx/forumgoal` folder.